jopemachine-arvis/arvish/readme.md

 Lib that helps you create [Arvis](https://github.com/jopemachine/arvis) `workflow`, `plugin` more easily.

-(Not necessary for extension creation).

-Arvish has both the Cli tools and libraries needed to create `extension`
+Arvish has both the Cli tools and libraries needed to create arvis extensions.

-Check the below documents.
+Check the below documents for usage.

 * [Cli tools for creating arvis-extensions](./documents/cli.md)